 How to find the best equity release deal

-With so many different products available, how can you go about finding the best equity release deal?
+With so many different products available, how can you tell which is the best equity release deal for you?

 Why is it so important to find the best equity release deal?